-A proto-oncogene is a normal gene found in the cell.
+A proto-oncogene is a healthy gene found in the cell.
 There are many proto-oncogenes.
-Each one is responsible for making a protein involved in cell growth, division, and other processes in the cell.
-Most of the time, these genes work the way they are supposed to, but sometimes things go wrong.
+Each one is responsible for making a protein involved in cell growth, division, and other processes.
+Most of the time, these genes do their jobs without problems.

-If an error (mutation) occurs in a proto-oncogene, the gene can become turned on when isn’t supposed to be turned on.
+However, if an error (mutation) occurs in a proto-oncogene, the gene can become turned on when isn’t supposed to be.
 If this happens, the proto-oncogene can turn into a malfunctioning gene called an oncogene.
-Cells will start to grow out of control.
-Uncontrollable cell growth leads to cancer.
+Cells will start to grow out of control, which leads to cancer.

-These processes are essential for cell growth and development and for maintaining healthy tissues and organs in your body.
+These processes are all essential for cells to maintain healthy tissues and organs in your body.

-A proto-oncogene can’t cause cancer unless a mutation occurs in the gene that turns it into an oncogene.
+A proto-oncogene can’t cause cancer unless a mutation occurs, turning it into an oncogene.
 Healthy proto-oncogenes make proteins that help with cell function.

 - Point mutation.
-This mutation alters, inserts, or deletes only one or a few nucleotides in a gene sequence, in effect activating the proto-oncogene.
+This mutation alters, inserts, or deletes one or more nucleotides (building blocks of DNA and RNA) in a gene sequence.
+This activates the proto-oncogene.

 - Gene amplification.
 This mutation leads to extra copies of the gene.